mat-docs/ATLAS.Site/docs/key-functionality/visualise/atlas/handling-data/sessions/loading-sessions.md

 1. Double-click a Session to add it to the currently selected Set.
 2. Drag and drop a Session into a Set.
 3. Right-click a Session and choose:
-4. Add to New Set: Creates a new Set and adds the Session.
+    - Add to New Set: Creates a new Set and adds the Session.
-5. Add to Set: Adds the Session to an existing Set.
+    - Add to Set: Adds the Session to an existing Set.
-6. Drag one Session onto another in the Set list to create a Composite Session.
+4. Drag one Session onto another in the Set list to create a Composite Session.
-7. Select multiple Sessions using Shift or Ctrl + Click, then:
+5. Select multiple Sessions using Shift or `Ctrl + Click`, then:
-8. Right-click and choose Append and Add to New Set.
+    - Right-click and choose Append and Add to New Set.
-9. Right-click and choose Append and Add to Set.
+    - Right-click and choose Append and Add to Set.

 ## What is a Compare Set?